Differential imprints of distinct ENSO flavors in global patterns of very low and high seasonal precipitation: Results

+During those SON seasons that correspond to the developing stages of EP El Ni\~nos, we find an elevated probability of very dry conditions over Indonesia, the Philippines and the southwestern Pacific islands as well as over northern South America and the northern Amazon Basin (Fig.~\ref{fig:eca_el_nino}a).
+Droughts in the latter region have been previously linked to an increased risk of biomass loss in the Amazon which normally serves as a long term carbon sink~\citep{Phillips1344, lewis_2010_2011}.

+For the same season (SON), we also observe an increased likelihood of very wet conditions along the west coast of North America (Fig.~\ref{fig:eca_el_nino}a).
+Similarly, unusually wet conditions frequently emerge over Ecuador and southeastern South America in SON and DJF (Fig.~\ref{fig:eca_el_nino}a,c).
+We further observe more spatially confined regions with wet conditions over parts of the Chilean Andes in SON (Fig.~\ref{fig:eca_el_nino}a), which may result in an increased risk for the occurrence of floods in this area~\citep{bookhagen2012spatiotemporal,boers2014prediction}.
+All these observations agree well with previous studies~\citep{diaz2001}.

+Coinciding with EP El Ni\~nos, we also observe more frequent wet conditions over the Mediterranean region and East Africa during SON (Fig.~\ref{fig:eca_el_nino}a), both of which have been previously reported in local case studies~\citep{shaman2010, Camberlin2001}.
+The observed tendency towards very dry conditions in southwestern Africa during DJF (Fig.~\ref{fig:eca_el_nino}c) has also been reported recently~\citep{hoell2014}.

+For MAM seasons, we observe pronounced large-scale patterns of significant event coincidence rates between EP El Ni\~nos and low precipitation sums in Northeast Brazil (Fig.~\ref{fig:eca_el_nino}e), which is consistent with previous studies~\citep{kane1997prediction}.
+Furthermore, the dry conditions over the Philippines that are observed during SON (see above) and DJF also persist into the MAM season (Fig.~\ref{fig:eca_el_nino}e).
+In addition, strong MAM rainfall occurring alongside EP El Ni\~nos is most prominently observed in the southeastern United States, which is again consistent with previous works that used composite analysis to determine North American weather patterns associated with El Ni\~no conditions~\citep{ropelewski1986north}.

-Generally, our ECA results are in good agreement with previously reported interrelations between El Ni\~no and global precipitation, which have mostly been identified using linear correlation analysis.
-Thus, we conclude that (i) the application of ECA to assess ENSO-related extreme impacts provides valid results, and that (ii) extreme responses to the canonical El Ni\~no display roughly similar spatial patterns as the average statistical interdependency between ENSO-related indices and climatic observables.
+Taken together, the results of ECA are overall in good agreement with previously reported interrelations between El Ni\~no and global precipitation patterns, which have mostly been identified using linear statistical tools such as correlation analysis~\citep{Phillips1344, Camberlin2001}, principal component analysis~\citep{diaz2001} or composites based on seasonal averages~\citep{shaman2010, hoell2014}.
+Thus, we conclude that the application of ECA to unveil strong ENSO related hydrometeorological anomalies provides consistent results when compared to those of previous studies.
+Our results also imply that strong responses of seasonal precipitation to canonical (EP) El Ni\~no conditions show similar spatial patterns as the average statistical interdependency between ENSO related indices and the corresponding hydrometeorological observables.
 However, we note that most previous studies have not discriminated between the two El Ni\~no flavors.
-Thus, the agreement between our results for EP El Ni\~nos and the recent literature suggests that the previously observed linear effects might just be dominated by the (on average stronger) EP events.
+Thus, the agreement between our results for EP El Ni\~nos and the existing literature suggests that the previously observed (linear) effects might be dominated by the (on average stronger~\citep{kug_two_2009, huang2016ranking}) EP events.\\